antibland/starting_point/README.md

 #Starting Point

-I created Starting Point because I was tired of staring a new web project and hunting down my greatest hits from various other projects.
-For the near future, whatever I build will have a certain set of shared needs.
+We've all been there at some point.
+You're coding something and an inner voice tell us, "This should be its own thing.
+Don't forget to pull this code out and make it its own thing."
+But you're busy and you don't do it.
+Six months later, while working on a new project, you can't find that useful utility you once wrote.
+So you write it again.
+And again.
+Let's stop recreating our greatest hits over and over.

+To me, greatest hits means:

+1. Clean, readable HTML
+2. Reusable sass mixins and placeholders
+3. A small, maintainable, vanila JavaScript library using the [module pattern][8]
+4. Auto minification/concatenation/linting
+5. An easy SVG workflow

 ##Browser Support##
 I realize that IE8 is not completely dead, but it's dead to me and the clients with whom I choose to do business.
-One of my favorite reasons to drop IE8 support is so I can avoid employing various polyfills just to make IE8 behave like a semi-decent browser.
+One of my favorite reasons to drop IE8 support is so I can avoid employing various polyfills simply to make IE8 behave like a semi-decent browser.

 So that leaves the following: IE9+, Chrome, Firefox, Opera, Safari, iOS Safari, and Android 4+.

-##What You Get
+##What's In Here?

 ###Vertical Rhythm###